Template Variables

 {{now}} | string (ISO 8601) | Current UTC timestamp at execution time | "2026-04-28T09:00:00Z" |

-{{trigger.data}} | string (JSON) | Raw event data from the trigger | {"action":"opened","number":42} |
+{{trigger.data}} | string (JSON) | Raw event data from the trigger (webhook only) | {"action":"opened","number":42} |

 Variable Details